As he eyes NBA future, UW’s Isaiah Stewart thankful for mentor and friend Russell Wilson

 At his lowest moments, the UW basketball star would often consult with a Seattle sports icon who became a supportive friend and trusted mentor – Russell Wilson.

 “It was great to have someone like him talk to about things like leadership and stuff like that,” Stewart said.
-“With the season that we were going through, he was someone that I could lean on and talk to about those things because he’s the leader of his team the Seattle Seahawks and led them to a pretty good season.
+“With the season that we were going through, he was someone that I could lean on and talk to about those things because he’s the leader of his team, the Seattle Seahawks, and led them to a pretty good season.

-“It was great to have him and I want to say thank you to him.”
+“It was great to have him, and I want to say thank you to him.”

 Stewart, who declared for the NBA draft last week, considers his relatively new relationship with the NFL quarterback one of the rewards from his short tenure at Washington.

-Often times, Wilson talked to Stewart about the demands of leadership and how the 18-year-old freshman could guide a young team through adversity.
+Oftentimes, Wilson talked to Stewart about the demands of leadership and how the 18-year-old freshman could guide a young team through adversity.

 “Obviously, things weren’t going as good in the season and he told me that no matter what, never lose that fight and continue to shine God’s light,” Stewart said.
-“Basically don’t lose that spirit.
+“Basically, don’t lose that spirit.
 Continue to encourage my guys and push them every day.”

-Stewart attended one of Wilson’s weekly Bible studies when he approached him afterwards and began a formal conversation.
-From there, a friendship emerged as Wilson, who attended a UW basketball last season, began taking an interest in Stewart’s career.
+Stewart attended one of Wilson’s weekly Bible studies when he approached him afterward and began a formal conversation.
+From there, a friendship emerged as Wilson, who attended a UW basketball game last season, began taking an interest in Stewart’s career.

 “He just started showing support,” Stewart said.
 “He’s a really great person.
 So I definitely just appreciate him being there for me while I was there at the University of Washington.”